cgabriel5/nodecliac/README.md

   - A command string is denoted with starting `$(` and closing `)`.
   - The string in between the closing/starting syntax is the command-string.

-**Note**: For more information about `command-string`s please take a look at `ACMAP Format/Syntax > Flags > Flag Variations > Flags (dynamic values)`.
+**Note**: For more information about `command-string`s please take a look at `ACMAP Syntax > Flags > Flag Variations > Flags (dynamic values)`.
 The section contains all details for command-strings like special character escaping caveats, dynamic/static arguments, and examples with their breakdowns.
 Please be aware that the section uses the term `command-flag` due it being used for flags but `command-flag` and `command-string` are effectively the same thing.
 Here we see it being used for command chains.
 The naming is based on what it's being used for (i.e. flags or command chains).

 ```acmap
 yarn.remove = [